Skip to main content

 1. Add Wave > Sine node

-2. Connect the Fract output to its input
+2. Connect the Fractional Part output to its input

-3. Use the sine output as the Value in HSV to RGB
+3. Use the sine output as the Lightness in HSL to RGB

 Final Node Graph